 Tulips are spring-flowering bulbs that need a prolonged period of cold temperature to grow and bloom properly.
 In most of the United States, this cold period is provided naturally by a winter spent planted outside in the ground.
 However, those of you in warmer regions of the country, like us here at Menagerie Farm & Flower, likely do not get the cold temperatures tulips need to thrive.
-That’s where pre-chilling comes into play!
+That’s where pre-cooling comes into play!

-WHAT IS A PRE-CHILLED TULIP BULB?
+WHAT IS A PRE-COOLED TULIP BULB?

 Deep South, the desert Southwest, and most of California do not get the cold temperature they need because the outdoor ambient temperature and soil temperatures in the winter are warmer than what the tulip bulb requires for proper bud and flower development.
-We help Mother Nature along a bit by providing a cool environment the bulb needs for success.
+We help Mother Nature along a bit by providing the cool environment the bulb needs for success.
 To reach their proper flowering development, tulips must be given time pre-cooling at (34-45 degrees) by placing in a cooler (not a freezer) for 6 to 12 weeks before planting.
 This pre-chilling process ensures that a tulip bulb will grow and bloom properly, giving them the best opportunity to thrive.

-In warm climates, bulbs that haven’t been pre-chilled tend to have stunted growth.
+In warm climates, bulbs that haven’t been pre-cooled tend to have stunted growth.
 While they may still bloom, they’ll likely have shorter stems and deformed blooms (aka blind buds), or flowers that open lower down in the leaves.

 Our bulbs have received the minimum amount of chill time for successful flower development and will be shipped to you at the perfect time for planting!
 We recommend planting your bulbs immediately upon arriving on your doorstep in late November or early December.
 If you can’t get them in the ground right away, place your bulbs in a cool, dark, well-ventilated location (34-50 degrees F) for an additional few weeks.
 We recommend planting no later than January 1st.